Getting Started with DNS Check

 DNS Check accounts get created as "Basic" accounts, which are free, but have a couple of limitations in place:

-You can lift both these restrictions at any time by upgrading to a Professional account.
-A more detailed comparison of the two plans is on the Features page.
+You can lift both these restrictions at any time by upgrading to a Professional or Enterprise account.
+A more detailed comparison of the available plans is on the Features page.

 A Professional account can be downgraded to a Basic account at any time from your Profile page.